Handsome (band): History

 Handsome was conceived by Australian guitarist Peter Mengede, who was in the New York band Helmet from 1989 to 1993.
 Mengede was ousted from Helmet by frontman Page Hamilton, due to his dissatisfaction with their songwriting process.
 Mengede envisioned Handsome as being a band where all members would have an equal say.

 By 1995, Mengede had recruited former Quicksand guitarist Tom Capone and former Cro-Mags and Murphy's Law drummer Pete Hines as well as bassist Eddie Nappi and Salt Lake City native Jeremy Chatelain.
 Regarding who came up with their name, drummer Pete Hines said in 1997, "Peter [Mengede] did.
 Tar from Chicago had an album called Handsome that he really liked and he thought it was a cool name.
 I'm psyched about it because all the names from New York are like Sick of It All, Biohazard, all these tough guy kinda names.
 I mean, New York's known for that, and we wanted to have a little tension [surrounding the name]."
 In 2023, Mengede claimed another reason he chose the name "Handsome" was so that the band would alphabetically come before Helmet at record stores.

 After a short tour of the midwest with Deftones, they began recording material with producer Terry Date with the album, titled Handsome, released on February 4, 1997 through Epic/Sony.
 Peter Stepek, of AllMusic gave the album a positive review stating:

 "Handsome delivers a distinctive hybrid that is complex and interesting, particularly when, as in 'Eden Complex,' the band shifts effortlessly from one hook filled section to the next.
 Should satisfy people who are looking for an intelligible yet hard(core) alternative."

-In support of the album, Handsome toured with Silverchair, Local H and Less Than Jake in the US, while they supported Wu-Tang Clan and Voodoo Glow Skulls in Europe.
+In support of the album, Handsome toured with Silverchair, Local H, Less Than Jake and ALL (3/4 Descendents) in the US, while they supported Wu-Tang Clan and Voodoo Glow Skulls in Europe.
 Prior to their June 1997 shows in Europe, guitarist Capone left the group and was replaced by former Electric Love Hogs guitarist Donny Campion.
 In July 1997, the band played select dates at that year's Warped Tour.
 Following this, Handsome disbanded, with Mengede citing tensions within the band.
 They originally signed a three record deal with Epic, and had been working on new material, but were let go from the contract through a clause that had been enacted when Capone left.